sbains2/Geog328Final/README.md

-## Main Function:
+## Main functions:

+The project involves the comprehensive collection of data from two sources: Obesity Prevalence (throughout our nation) and Leading Causes of Death by State (2010-2017).

+We performed data cleaning to find detailed information related to the relationship between Obesity and Leading Causes of Death.
+The core of our project is the creation of an interactive map.
+We leverage GitHub technologies and Mapbox GL JS to design and build an intuitive and user-friendly map interface where states can be selected to show obesity and relevant causes of death.

+The overall main functions include an Interactive Map, a Line Chart, and a list of States (arranged from low to high prevalence).

 Interactive Map:

 As you hover over different states on the map, a black box appears, showing the overall prevalence of obesity in that state.

-obese_data() -> Reads in the National_Obesity_By_State.geojson file while using Mapbox GL JS functions inorder to produce an interactive map including the legend, being able to hover over each state, and also creating the list of states and organizing them.
+obese_data() -> Reads in the National_Obesity_By_State.geojson file while using Mapbox GL JS functions in order to produce an interactive map including the legend, being able to hover over each state, and also creating the list of states and organizing them.

 Line Chart:
 When you click on a state, for example, Washington, a line chart opens up on the right side of your screen.
 It displays four different variables: the leading causes of death (Cancer, Stroke, Heart, and total Deaths) from 2010 to 2017.

 showLineChart() -> Reads in the causes_of_death.json folder, and represents a line-chart with all the given variables in the JSON file.
-This code produces a Chart.js chart that takes in the variables of: Year, Death by Heart Disease, Death by Cancer, Death by Stroke, and Total Deaths
+This code produces a Chart.js chart that takes in the variables of Year, Death by Heart Disease, Death by Cancer, Death by Stroke, and Total Deaths

 ## Data sources:
-Characteristic Of Health Insurance:[Health Insurance Coverage in U.S](https://data.census.gov/table/ACSST1Y2022.S2701?q=health%20insurance)
+Source 1: Data for the National Obesity Percentages (by State) [National Obesity Percentages](https://catalog.data.gov/dataset/national-obesity-by-state-d765a)

 This data set has the characteristics of National Obesity Percentages categorized by State.
 This source is a JSON file -- which allows us to be able to visualize the dataset onto a map, so that we're able to present the different percentages of obesity by State.